schmoelder/diss/doc/04_implementation/00_overview.md

 pip install cadet-process
 ```

-The [CADET-Core](https://cadet.github.io) simulator is a robust numerical engine that can simulate a wide range of physico-chemical models used in chromatography and other biochemical processes {cite}`Leweke2018`.
+The [**CADET-Core**](https://cadet.github.io) simulator is a robust numerical engine that can simulate a wide range of physico-chemical models used in chromatography and other biochemical processes {cite}`Leweke2018`.
-However, the configuration files of CADET-Core can be long and difficult to work with, particularly for integrated processes involving multiple unit operations.
+However, CADET-Core is configured through HDF5 files with a deep hierarchical structure, requiring precise knowledge of internal variable names and offering no validation or high-level abstractions for complex setups such as valve switching or multi-column processes.
 Moreover, the structure of these files may change during process optimization, such as when the sequence of dynamic events is altered, making direct use of CADET-Core challenging without an additional layer of abstraction.
-CADET-Process addresses this by providing an object-oriented model builder that simplifies process setup, gives convenient access to all model parameters, automatically validates their values, and sets defaults where appropriate, reducing the risk of ill-defined configuration files.
+CADET-Process addresses this by providing an object-oriented model builder that simplifies process setup, exposes all model parameters through a consistent interface, validates their values automatically, and sets sensible defaults, reducing the risk of ill-defined configurations.

-CADET-Process simplifies the modeling of complex chromatographic operations, including elaborate switching schemes, advanced gradients, recycling systems, and multi-column setups.
-It facilitates the definition of dynamic changes in flow sheet connectivity or time-dependent parameters.
+It supports complex chromatographic setups including elaborate valve switching schemes, advanced gradients, recycling systems, and multi-column configurations, along with dynamic changes in flow sheet connectivity and time-dependent parameters.
-Additionally, the package includes routines for evaluating cyclic stationarity of processes and determining optimal fractionation times, aiding in the assessment of performance indicators such as yield, purity, and productivity.
+Routines for evaluating cyclic stationarity and determining optimal fractionation times allow direct assessment of performance indicators such as yield, purity, and productivity.
-Its ability to configure complex optimization problems, including the definition of multi-objective functions and the integration of nonlinear constraint functions, is crucial for a comprehensive optimization approach.
+Optimization problems, including multi-objective formulations and nonlinear constraints, can be configured directly within the framework.

 This chapter introduces the core software architecture of CADET-Process and provides practical demonstrations of setting up chromatographic processes, simulation techniques, and tools for the evaluation of results.
-It also showcases how to configure optimization problems for the design of chromatographic processes.
+It also showcases how to configure optimization problems for both parameter estimation and process design.
-For a more comprehensive documentation, please visit the [CADET-Process documentation website](https://cadet-process.readthedocs.io/) {cite}`CADET-Process_documentation`.
+For a more comprehensive documentation, visit the [CADET-Process documentation website](https://cadet-process.readthedocs.io/) {cite}`CADET-Process_documentation`.

-The framework follows a sequential workflow: a process is first configured, then simulated, the results evaluated, and finally an optimizer uses those evaluations to improve the process design.
+The framework is organized around a modular workflow: a process is first configured, then simulated, the results evaluated, and finally an optimizer uses those evaluations to improve the process design.
 An overview of the corresponding modules and their relations is given in {numref}`framework_overview`.

 ```{figure} ./figures/framework_overview.png